4nto/bba/README.md

 A simple GUI to anonymize your web activities by mixing Tor, Bleachbit and GNU Macchanger. <br />

-BBA works on Linux and is developed in python with GTK3/GObject, it is based on backbox-anonymous script
+BBA works on Linux and is developed in Python with GTK+3, it is based on backbox-anonymous script

 ![Linux](http://img.shields.io/badge/OS-Linux-blue.svg)&nbsp;
 ![GTK](http://img.shields.io/badge/GUI-GTK-yellow.svg)&nbsp;